ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 ## All The Documentation Is Wrong

 Terra's documentation is so wrong that it somehow manages to be wrong in both directions.
-That is, some of the documentation is out-of-date, while some of the documentation refers to concepts that never made it out of the develop branch.
+That is, some of the documentation is out-of-date, while some of it refers to concepts that never made it into `master`.
 I can only assume that a time-traveling gremlin was hired to write the documentation, who promptly got lost admist the diverging timelines.
 It is a quantum document, both right and wrong at the same time, yet somehow always useless, a puzzle beyond the grasp of modern physics.

 ## Terra Doesn't Actually Work On Windows